cinch-labs/cloudfront-distribution-action/README.md

 ### `lambda-stack-name`

-**Required**: `true`
+**Required**: `false`

 This is the name of the lambda@edge that sits in front of your CloudFront distribution and handles requests.
+This is not required if you don't need URL rewrites or basic authentication.

 ### `route-53-zone-name`